Nabwana/quiz/README.md

 Quiz Board
-A quiz app for the week 3 project,
+A quiz app for the week 3,
 22/02/2019

 By Pascal Nabwana